colingtgray/quick-demos/README.md

 ```

 ### IMPORTANT!!
-Make sure your creds files are not in ANY of your git repo folders
+Make sure your creds files are not in ANY of your git repo folders.
 In my example, I have the following directory structure.
 You can see that the creds file resides outside of my git repo (the values are also encrypted with ansible vault):

 ```bash